Heedoo1/CCL3_CCL4_expression_level/README.md

 This repository contains the bioinformatics analysis code used in the study
 “Aging Reconfigures Extracellular Vesicle Signaling Driving Environmental Inflammatory Susceptibility”

-All bioinformatics and statistical analyses were performed exclusively using the R programming environment.
+All bioinformatics statistical analyses were performed exclusively using the R programming environment.
 No wet-lab experiments, sample preparation, or data generation were conducted as part of this repository.

 The provided R scripts reproduce the computational analyses used to investigate age-associated alterations in extracellular vesicle (EV)–mediated signaling under environmentally driven inflammatory conditions, including UMAP-based cell-type visualization and chemokine expression comparisons.